 Full CV available upon request.

-Outreach: I am an alumni mentor for the University of Kentucky Graduate Scholars in Mathematics Program.
+I am an alumni mentor for the University of Kentucky Graduate Scholars in Mathematics Program.

-Some algebraic statistics activities
+Selected (local) algebraic statistics activities

 - Starting in Fall 2013, the Algebraic Statistics seminar takes place weekly at IIT.